hakyimlab/scPrediXcan/README.md

 #
 #### Step2: Linearining the ctPred into l-ctPred
 scPrediXcan uses [PrediXcan implementation](https://www.nature.com/articles/ng.3367) to train an elastic-net model for ctPred linearization.
+In this step, we utilize the genotype data from 448 Geuvadis individuals along with ctPred-predicted gene expression profiles to fit an elastic-net model for the corresponding cell type.
+In principle, alternative genotype reference panels can also be employed at this stage.
+Here is a nextflow pipeline for l-ctPred generation.
+The inputs include a genotype file and a ctPred-predicted cell-type-specific gene expression file.
+The outputs consist of a transcriptome model SQLite database (i.e., l-ctPred) and a SNP covariance matrix file.
+These output files are intended for use in the final association analysis step.
-Here are the detailed procedures of step2:
+Here are the detailed procedures of step-2:

 1) Install nextflow into the environment.
 ```bash